 Every winter, skiers and snowboarders flock to Idaho’s Sun Valley resort for epic powder, heart-pumping downhill runs and some of the best skiing around.
-Sun Valley was named the top ski resort in North America for 2021/2022 by SKI Magazine, the second year in a row it has received top honors.
-But if flying down the slopes isn’t for you, or you just want to try out some new activities, check out these five slower-paced things to do during your winter vacation in Sun Valley.
+SKI Magazine named Sun Valley the top North American ski resort for 2021/2022, the second year in a row it got top honors.
+But if flying down the slopes isn’t for you, or you just want to try out some new activities, check out these 12 things to do during your next winter vacation in Sun Valley, Idaho.

 1. Enjoy a spa day